helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 The sample validates:

 - generated JDBC repository implementations for list, optional, insert, and delete operations;
-- named SQL parameter binding;
+- named SQL parameter binding and positional binding in repository parameter declaration order;
 - generated mapping of a flat `Type` record;
 - marker form `@Jdbc.RowMapper` selection by the exact `JdbcClient.RowMapper<Pokemon>` service contract;
 - Service Registry injection of the matching mapper into the generated repository;